jhudson8/restful-redux/examples/03-github-paged-profile-search/README.md

 Github Profile Search Example
 --------------------------------------------------------
-This example builds upon [./02-github-profile-search](./02-github-profile-search) with paged results.
+This example builds upon [./02-github-profile-search](./02-github-profile-search) and adds search result paging.

-See [./lib/search-page](./lib/search-page) for more details
+Everything in this folder is boilerplate to get the app running.
+See [./lib/search-page](./lib/search-page) for meaningful example.

 ## Installation